Franticware/SGDK_wine/README.md

 ```
 I have tested it only on my Linux distribution (Manjaro).
 It would be much appreciated if you shared your own experience here:
 https://github.com/Franticware/SGDK_wine/discussions/4

+More information about SGDK can be found in the official repository: https://github.com/Stephane-D/SGDK